 During my online art placement, I was able to improve my communication skills while working with my group members.
 It was rough in the beginning and I made a lot of mistakes, but I’ve learned to share my ideas and opinions openly to improve my teamwork skills.

-5 Things I learned at my Virtual Co-op…
+5 Things I Learned at my Virtual Co-op Placement

 1. I learned a lot about graphic design during my co-op placement by editing artwork and worksheets.
 It was also my first time using Figma, a collaborative design program!

-2. I learned important teamwork skills when it comes to creating and separating the workload for online projects and how to communicate different ideas with my group members.
+2. I learned important teamwork skills when it comes to creating and separating the workload for online projects and how to communicate different ideas with members of my work group.